trevorswan11/zlx/README.md

 - This is a personal project, and will likely be put off to the side when I stop finding things to implement or get sick of writing documentation
     - If you find something glaringly wrong or would just like to contribute, feel free to open an issue or pull request!
 - ChatGPT was used during some parts of the development process, specifically with writing the example language 'tests', writing some redundant code/tests for the builtin modules, creating the outline for the documentation html page, and debugging some stubborn bugs.
 ChatGPT was also used to make the logo found at the top of this file!
+- ChatGPT was used in the generation of the builtin standard library types, but not in the creation of the underlying dependency.
+I created the template `list.zig` and provided ChatGPT with it and the source code in the module to avoid the mindless repetition of linking the data structures to the interpreter
 - While ChatGPT was used in the creation of the documentation outline, it was only used to write the basic documentation for some builtin modules

 ## Acknowledgements